smithgeoffrey/go-coop/README.md

 ### Pipeline

+A pipeline is the primary goal.
+Preferably one with some form of risk-mitigation baked in, like bluegreen, canary or feature-flag deploys, allowing some kind of cold testing before cutover.

-A bluegreen pipeline is the primary goal.
-Running on a raspberry pi is a nicety for my use case, but it's not important:
+Running on a raspberry pi is a nicety for my use case (and it's fun), but it's not overly important.
+The project could run on any platform.

 - jenkins running locally on the pi
   - polls version control of an app for each commit